wifisensing/PicoScenes-Manual/source/scenarios.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Two reasons complicates the arbitrary bandwidth changing for the N2x0/X3x0/N3x0 Series devices:

     - Fixed master clock rate: contrary to NI USRP B210, which has a flexible master clock rate, the master clock rate is fixed 100 MHz for N2x0, 184.32 MHz **or** 200 MHz for X3x0, and 200 **or** 245.76 **or** 250 MHz for N3x0.
     - *Integer-N* clocking: The actual baseband sampling rate (both DAC and ADC) can only be :math:`F_{master}/N, N\in \mathbb{Z}^+`, *e.g.* N2x0 can clocks its baseband rate to 50/33.3/25/20/10...
 MHz.

 PicoScenes workarounds this problem by *in-baseband digital resampling*, *i.e.*, up/down-sampling the baseband signals to match the actual hardware sampling rate.
-For example, neither X3x0 or N3x0 supports the native 160 MHz sampling, what actually happens behind ``--preset TX_CBW_160_HESU`` ``--preset RX_CBW_160`` is 200 MHz actual sampling rate plus 1.25x Tx up-sampling and 0.8x Rx down-sampling.
+For example, neither X3x0 or N3x0 supports the native 160 MHz sampling, what actually happens behind ``--preset TX_CBW_160_HESU`` and ``--preset RX_CBW_160`` is 200 MHz actual sampling rate plus 1.25x Tx up-sampling and 0.8x Rx down-sampling.

 The following commands are equivalent to ``--preset TX_CBW_160_HESU`` ``--preset RX_CBW_160``: